alisktl/temporal-java-examples/core/hello-workflow/README.md

 - **Maven**: Build automation tool used to compile and manage dependencies.
 - **Temporal Server**: Temporal's local development server for running workflows.

+## Project Overview
+### 1. HelloWorkflow
+This is the main workflow that defines and executes the greeting logic.
+It takes a user's name as input and directly generates a greeting message.

+The workflow implementation (`HelloWorkflowImpl`) defines the logic for the `hello` method.
+Since this example does not use activities, all the logic for generating the greeting is implemented directly in the workflow class.

 ## Setup and Running the Example

 Follow these steps to set up and run the Temporal workflow example.